Research

 Leading Food Access Change

 This article explores how low-income families in Duluth, Minnesota, helped design a community meal-kit program to improve healthy eating.
-It shows that when families are active participants—not just recipients—they drive more lasting food-system change.
+By directly engaging participants in designing sustainable solutions, the research shows how community-led approaches more effectively overcome barriers to healthy food access.

 Agroecological Transition & Food Insecurity in Regional Systems